davidadas/validate-password/README.md

 ##Usage

-Moonshine can be used as a stand alone package:
+This can be used as a stand alone package:

 ```
 <script src="node_modules/validate-password/dist/validate-password.min.js"></script>